joshmcode/software-notes/Vocabulary.md

 ### Stochastic
 > Randomly determined; having a random probability distribution or pattern that may be analyzed statistically but may not be predicted precisely.

+### Discrete
+Note: different than "discreet"
+> Individually separate and distinct.

 ## References
   1. [25 Ways to Improve Your Writing Vocabulary](https://wordcounter.net/blog/2014/01/22/1027_25-ways-to-improve-your-writing-vocabulary.html)